Congratulations on finding a home to buy! Now it’s time for a buyer’s inspection.

 Pictures & Diagrams:

 During the inspection I take several digital photos for your report.
 I also include simple diagrams to help explain situations.
-Here is one on how to shut off the gas at the meter in an emergency situation:
+For example, here is a diagram on how to shut off the gas at the meter in an emergency situation: